rcarvello/Git-Tutorial/README.md

 # Git Tutorial
-A simple repository for illustrating the main features of Git and GitHub
+A simple repository illustrating the main features of Git and GitHub